model-checking/kani/rmc-docs/src/limitations.md

 ### Standard library functions

-At present, RMC is able to link in functions from the standard library but the generated code will not contain them unless they are inlined.
+At present, RMC is able to link in functions from the standard library but the generated code will not contain them.
 This results in verification failures if the code under verification, for example, includes a `println!` statement.

 We have done some experiments to embed the standard library into the generated code, but this causes verification times to increase significantly.
 As of now,